+Existing law:

-Existing law outlines the requirements and procedures for competitive bidding at the University of California.
+- 1) Outlines the requirements and procedures for competitive bidding at the UC.
 Existing law outlines requirements and procedures, specifically for the acquisition of materials, goods and services.
-(Public Contract Code § 10500, et seq.)

-Existing law requires the UC to let any contract involving an expenditure of \$100,000 or more annually for goods and materials, or for services to be performed (other than personal or professional services) to the lowest responsible bidder.
-(PCC § 10507.7)

-Existing law authorizes the UC, when it determines that it can expect long-term savings, as specified, to select the lowest responsible bidder on the basis of the best value to the university.
-(PCC §10507.8)

-Existing law declares the intent of the Legislature to facilitate the participation of small businesses, particularly small disadvantaged or minority business enterprises, women business enterprises and disabled veteran business enterprises in business contracting with the UC.
+(Public Contract Code § 10500, et seq.) - Requires the UC to let any contract involving an expenditure of \$100,000 or more annually for goods and materials, or for services to be performed (other than personal or professional services) to the lowest responsible bidder.
+(PCC § 10507.7) - 3) Authorizes the UC, when it determines that it can expect long-term savings, as specified, to select the lowest responsible bidder on the basis of the best value to the University.
+(PCC §10507.8) - 4) Declares the intent of the Legislature to facilitate the participation of small businesses, particularly small disadvantaged or minority business enterprises, women business enterprises and disabled veteran business enterprises in business contracting with the UC.
 (PCC § 10500.5)